-General Conservatorships – conservatorships of adults who cannot take care of themselves or their finances.
-These conservatees are often elderly people, but can also be younger people who have been seriously impaired, like in a car accident, for example.
+- General conservatorships are conservatorships of adults who cannot take care of themselves or their finances.
+These conservatees are often elderly people, but they can also be younger people who have been seriously disabled.

-Limited Conservatorships – conservatorships of adults with developmental disabilities who cannot fully care for themselves or their finances.
+- Limited conservatorships are conservatorships of adults with developmental disabilities who cannot fully care for themselves or their finances.
 Conservatees in limited conservatorships do not need the higher level of care or help that conservatees in general conservatorships need.

-A situation that may arise is the implementation of a temporary conservator if the conservatorship is needed right away.
+A temporary conservator may be implemented if the conservatorship is needed right away.
 The Judicial Council of California explains: